OfficialAJSmith/100-days-of-code/log.md

 So I learned today that jshint doesn't like functions being nested inside a loop. will have to look into this.
 Also watched an interesting video on #WordPress and #javascript.

 **Thoughts** Still thinking about starting a Web Blog.

+### Day 31: jan 24 2019

+**Today's Progress**
+Today I did a lesson from my #javascript book and worked on my github logs.
+A Smarter Way to Learn JavaScript is the book if your interested.

+**Thoughts** The JavaScript books online lesson is a little frustrating.